aasisodiya/IaC-And-Serverless-Application/cloudformation-scripts/README.md

 - Optional
 - Something that you can view it in AWS Console or AWS CLI
-- Used when you are required to communicate some data (possibly between templtes i.e Cross Stack Reference)
+- Used when you are required to communicate some data (possibly between templates i.e Cross Stack Reference)

 ## Cross Stack Reference